shery0099x/serverless_aqi_forecasting_pipeline/README.md

 ## 📘 Project Overview

-This repository implements a production-style MLOps system for forecasting PM2.5 concentration in Karachi, Pakistan across three horizons: 24h, 48h, and 72h.
+This repository implements a production-style MLOps system for forecasting PM2.5 concentration in Lahore, Pakistan across three horizons: 24h, 48h, and 72h.

 Core stack: